Weak first-order phase transitions in the frustrated square lattice J1-J2 classical Ising model: Introduction

-The phase diagram is illustrated in Fig. (\ref{fig:phasediagram}).
-The low temperature phase is ferromagnetic when $0\leq g < 0.5$, and stripe-ordered when $0.5 < g < \infty$, where $g=J_2/|J_1|$.
-Both of these low temperature phases are understood to transition directly to a paramagnetic phase.
-A recent transfer matrix study \cite{hu2021numerical} presented strong evidence that the phase transition at $g=0.5$ occurs at zero temperature.
+The phase diagram is illustrated in Fig. \ref{fig:phasediagram}).
+The phase transition at $g=0.5$ occurs at zero temperature \cite{hu2021numerical,lee2024frustrated}.
+The low temperature phase is either ferromagnetic ($J_1<0$) or antiferromagnetic ($J_1>0$) when $0\leq g < 0.5$, and stripe-ordered when $0.5 < g < \infty$, where $g=J_2/|J_1|$.
+Both low temperature phases transition directly to a paramagnetic phase.
+Thus, this model provides an opportunity to study a phase transition between striped and paramagnetic phases.

-The phase boundaries are suspected to harbor \textit{weak} first-order phase transitions, the salient properties of which are very large (but finite) correlation lengths and very small (but finite) latent heats.
-Weak first-order phase transitions are thus difficult to distinguish from second-order phase transitions.
-All first-order phase transitions necessarily entail a crossing of the Helmholtz free energy and an order parameter discontinuity at the crossing (seen for example in Fig. (\ref{fig:g0.51_chi64_adiab})).
-However, in a \textit{weak} first-order phase transition, the two metastable branches of the Helmholtz free energy crossing have endpoints that behave like critical points; these endpoints are termed \textit{pseudo critical points} \cite{fernandez1992weak,schulke2000dynamic}.
-The proximity of these to the energy crossing is the reason for the large correlation length in each of the two phases at the crossing.